 When referencing the work of others in your own research, it is necessary to give credit to the original source.

-The major citation styles (below) provide a template when writing in a discipline.
+The major citation styles (below) provide a structure to citing sources when writing in a discipline.

 Most citation styles utilize two elements: